-The delivery is completed when the buyer picks up the goods from the seller at the named place, such as a warehouse or factory.
+Ex Works means that the delivery is completed when the buyer picks up the goods from the seller at the named place, such as a warehouse or factory.
 The buyer takes over ownership and responsibilities once the goods are available for you to transport.
 This term is used for ocean freight and air freight.

-Under CIF, the buyer takes over ownership of the goods only at the destination port.
+CIF Incoterms® means the buyer takes over ownership of the goods only at the destination port.
 The sellers control the freight.
 This term only applies to ocean freight, not air freight.
 It gradually became less recommended when importing goods from a Chinese supplier.

-5. What is the meaning of DDP (Delivered Duty Paid) in China, and what are the Pros and Cons?
+5. What is the meaning of DDP Shipping (Delivered Duty Paid) in China, and what are the Pros and Cons?

 Generally, whoever has control or responsibility for the freight controls the price.
 While having more control over transportation gives you more power to negotiate prices and minimizes the risk of unexpected fees.
 A solid understanding of Incoterms® and careful negotiation between you and your Chinese supplier can make your trade go smoothly.

 The exporters and importers may have different perceptions about this question.
 As pointed out above, no Incoterm® can fit all situations.
-Whatever Incoterm you pick, you should ensure both sellers and buyers enter a mutually benefitting position.
+Whatever Incoterm you pick, you should ensure both sellers and buyers enter a mutually beneficial position.

 As an exporter with limited knowledge about Chinese customs clearance or other related importing rules, FOB could minimize your transportation obligations and risk at the highest level.
 However, as an experienced seller and your Chinese buyer doesn't competent to handle the transportation, DDP could also be a good choice.
 Then, you will have complete control of the transport and have more advantages to maximize your profit.